Jefferson-Henrique/GetOldTweets-python/README.md

 [![pypi](https://img.shields.io/pypi/v/GetOldTweets3.svg)](https://pypi.org/project/GetOldTweets3/)
 [![Downloads](https://pepy.tech/badge/getoldtweets3)](https://pepy.tech/project/getoldtweets3)

 GetOldTweets3 is an improvement fork of the original Jefferson Henrique's [GetOldTweets-python](https://github.com/Jefferson-Henrique/GetOldTweets-python).
-It fixes known issues and adds features such as searching tweets over multiple users accounts.
-GetOldTweets3 supports only Python 3.
+It fixes known issues and adds features such as counting retweets, searching over multiple users accounts, etc. GetOldTweets3 supports only Python 3.

 ## Details
 Twitter Official API has the bother limitation of time constraints, you can't get older tweets than a week.
 Some tools provide access to older tweets but in the most of them you have to spend some money before.